About the bootcamp

 I would act as a sort of “project manager” for a project and area that they would choose.
 Students had to write a project proposal which was approved by me, and then a series of 3 check-ins, each of which included code, an update on their progress, and instructions for running their app.

-I put together a long document on how the project would work.
+long document on how the project would work.
 It went over what the expectations were, our schedule, some guidelines to guide people to work on something they cared about, and advice on how to push themselves in new directions to expand their knowledge.

 We saw some really amazing projects!
 Here too we saw fall-off each week, but were able to finish out the course with 36 strong final projects which we presented on a 3 hour long call.
 It was a nice celebration of how far we had come.
 We spent nearly 3 more hours that night just talking and reflecting.